 But don’t feel sorry for me just yet because I followed my investing game plan and invested more in the S&P 500 in 2010.
 Further, there was a priceless feeling that no matter what happened in the markets or to my risky finance job, I would come out seven years later with over $330,000.

 Do not underestimate the feeling of financial security with a CD.
 Being able to know that everything will be OK no matter what is priceless.
-Since the mid-90s we’ve had the Asian crisis, Russian Ruble crisis, multiple wars, SARs, and the housing crisis.
+Since the mid-90s we’ve had the Asian crisis, Russian Ruble crisis, multiple wars, SARs, the housing crisis, and now the self-inflicted Brexit.
 The markets will continue to be rocky.
 Thankfully, if we wait for a long enough period of time, the markets recover.
 However, sometimes we don’t have the luxury to wait things out.

 If you haven’t reviewed your net worth and allocated at least 10% of your net worth in risk-free assets like CDs, I highly encourage you to do so.
 Continue to also follow a disciplined investing game plan of dollar cost averaging into the market because there will inevitably be a recovery.
 You’ll worry less about your future, make better financial decisions, and be much happier in the process.